 Similar studies showed that exercise improves brain function in several ways.
 Those may include neurogenesis (creating new nerve cells), improving the function of neurotransmitters (chemicals that transmit nerve impulses), and improving vascular function (creating new blood vessels).

-A 2009 study reported in Trends in Neuroscience showed that “physical activity improves cognition and may delay age-related memory decline.”
+A reported in Trends in Neuroscience showed that “physical activity improves cognition and may delay age-related memory decline.”
 That same report showed that exercise protects against stroke-related brain damage and promoted faster recovery after surgery.

 Other studies, such as this one from 2010, suggest that brain volumes are actually larger in adults who are physically fit.
 In that randomized control study, aerobic exercise “increased the size of the anterior hippocampus, leading to improvements in spatial memory and increased hippocampus volume by two percent.”
 The hippocampus is among the first regions of the brain to suffer damage due to Alzheimer’s disease.